The Week Junior wants to keep kids reading all summer.

 - Print out the review form and tell us what they think of the books.
 They can give a star rating, write a three-word review, or write a longer review—it’s up to them!

-- Email the form to us at firstname.lastname@example.org.
-Every child who submits the form will receive a reporter badge and be entered to win a prize pack of books from children’s publishers on our list.
+- Email the form to us at email@example.com.
+Every child who submits the form will be entered to win a prize pack of books from children’s publishers on our list.
 Three winners will be drawn at random.
-Deadline is midnight on August 14.
+Deadline is midnight on August 20.

 Encourage your child to take part in the Summer of Reading challenge.